JasonYapzx/sportform/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Installation
+### Prerequisites

-The implementation of our pose estimation scripts are in a Python>=3.7 environment with PyTorch>=1.7.
+The implementation of our pose estimation scripts are in a Python>=3.7 environment with [PyTorch>=1.7](https://pytorch.org/get-started/locally/) (ensure CUDA is enabled).

-Please do install CUDA enabled [PyTorch](https://pytorch.org/get-started/locally/) where applicable to speed up the inference.

-For the other requirements, refere to [YOLOv8 documentaion](https://github.com/ultralytics/ultralytics) by ultralytics
+Other requirements will be installed together with YOLO by ultralytics, refer to their [documentation](https://github.com/ultralytics/ultralytics) for more information.

 `pip install ultralytics`

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Usage
+### Usage

-### CLI
+#### CLI

 Our script to generate video with annotations can be used from the Command Line Interface (CLI).

-First enter the directory `/path/to/sportform/pose_estimation` using
+1. Enter the directory `/path/to/sportform/pose_estimation
 `cd /path/to/sportform/pose_estimation`

-You can try our example video generation for pushups using:

-`python3 pushup_keypts.py -s=./pushup.mp4`
+2. Try video generation with our example for pushups `python3 pushup_keypts.py -s=./pushup.mp4`

-and for situps using:

-`python3 situp_keypts.py -s=./situp.mp4`
+3. Try video generation with our example for situps `python3 situp_keypts.py -s=./situp.mp4`

 <p align="right">(<a href="#top">back to top</a>)</p>